shoelim/shoelim.github.io/_pages/portfolio.md

 Some central themes of interest:<br>
 - Randomness in/of/for robust and reliable machine learning
-- Implicit regularization in machine learning
+- Implicit regularization and optimization in machine learning
 - Machine learning through the lens of dynamical systems and statistical mechanics